Travel immunizations for adults

 Download PDF

-If you are going to be travelling, make sure to discuss your travel plans with a public health unit, a travel clinic or your health care provider at least 6 to 8 weeks before you travel.
-This is important because some vaccines may take several weeks to become fully effective, and others may require more than 1 dose.
-This is especially important if you live in a rural area where vaccines may not be in supply.
-There is a charge for most travel vaccines, and in most cases, there is also a doctor’s fee.
+If you are travelling, discuss your travel plans with a public health unit, a travel clinic or your health care provider at least 6 to 8 weeks before your trip.
+Some vaccines may take several weeks to become effective and others may need more than one dose.
+This is especially important if you live in a rural area where some vaccines may not be available.
+There is a fee for most travel vaccines and in most cases, an extra doctor’s fee.

 Bring a record of all vaccines you have received in the past to the travel clinic.
 Keep a record of the travel vaccines you receive and take this with you on your trip.